Epcot: 1960s: Experimental concept

-1970s: Concept evolves into park
+1970s: Concept evolves into park, construction begins

 After Walt Disney's death, the company decided that it did not want to be in the business of running a city without Walt's guidance.
 The original plans for the park showed indecision over the park's purpose.
 Some Imagineers wanted it to represent the cutting edge of emerging technologies, while others wanted it to showcase international cultures and customs.
 At one point, a model of the futuristic park was pushed together against a model of a World's Fair international theme, and the two were combined.

 The park was originally named EPCOT Center to reflect the ideals and values of the city.
 It was constructed for an estimated $800 million to $1.4 billion and took three years to build, at the time the largest construction project on Earth.
 The park spans 305 acres, more than twice the size of Magic Kingdom.
 The parking lot serving the park is 141 acres (including bus area) and can accommodate 11,211 vehicles.

+Groundbreaking for EPCOT Center happened on October 1, 1979 with Florida Governor Bob Graham participating in the groundbreaking ceremony while former Governors Haydon Burns, Claude Kirk and Reubin Askew spoke at the groundbreaking ceremony; 300 representatives participated in the ceremony.
+EPCOT center's budget for construction was initially much smaller at $300 million but later grew with corporate sponsors contributing alongside Disney.
+In the end the project cost $1.5 billion with Disney paying around 80% at $1.2 billion while corporate sponsors contributed the rest.
+Construction was managed by Tishman.